Complementary and Integrative Medicine

 Conventional medicine is often referred to as Western or mainstream medicine, and is technically known as allopathic medicine.
 Examples of conventional cancer treatment include surgery, chemotherapy, radiation, and biologic therapies.

 There are several common threads shared by the diverse therapies classified as complementary.
 Complementary medicine is generally considered holistic, looking at the physical, mental, emotional and spiritual components that make up a whole person.
-And although the benefits of many complementary therapies remain uncertain, an increasing amount of research is being done in this field.
+Patients may use complementary therapies to promote wellness, manage symptoms, and augment treatment of a condition.

 Whole Medical Systems: Whole medical systems involve complete systems of theory and practice that have evolved independent of and often prior to the conventional medical approach.
 Such systems include traditional systems of medicine practiced by indigenous people worldwide for thousands of years.
 Some of these well-known medical systems are traditional Chinese medicine and Ayurveda.
 Other alternative medical systems have developed more recently, such as homeopathy.